boginw/P5/report/2 Iteration 1/Hardware Analysis/EV3 Analysis.md

 | Attempt 5 |              28,573,696 |         120 |    28,573,576 |
 Table: The result of the Heap memory test.
 The result is represented in bytes. {#tbl:heapTestTable}

 As seen in [@tbl:heapTestTable], the Java Runtime identifies the total amount of allocated memory for the program execution as 27.25000 MB.
-When utilizing the linkedList to fill up the RAM, we can occupy up to a total of 27.24989 MB.
+When utilizing the aforementioned linked list to fill up the RAM, we can occupy up to a total of 27.24989 MB.
 The upper bound difference between available and usable memory is 120 bytes.
 The test also shows consistent usability of the ram throughout the five test runs.

 The second test was the stack size test.
 Just like the heap test, this test was also conducted five times.
 The result is shown in [@tbl:stackSizeTable], which displays the Java Runtime statistics at the point in time where the `StackOverflowError` exception was caught.